Disneyland Paris: Hotels

 The complex features six Disneyland Paris hotels.
 The Disneyland Hotel is located over the entrance of the Disneyland Park and is marketed as the most prestigious hotel on the property.
-A body of water known as Lake Disney is surrounded by Disney Hotel New York — The Art of Marvel, Disney Newport Bay Club, and Disney Sequoia Lodge.
+A body of water known as Lake Disney is surrounded by Disney Hotel New York – The Art of Marvel, Disney Newport Bay Club, and Disney Sequoia Lodge.
 Disney Hotel Cheyenne and Disney Hotel Santa Fe are located near Lake Disney; Disney Davy Crockett Ranch is located in a woodland area outside the resort perimeter.

 Disneyland Paris includes six on-site partner hotels that are not managed by The Walt Disney Company but provide free shuttle buses to the parks: B&B Hotel, Algonquin's Explorers Hotel and Campanile Val de France.
 There are also two associated hotels located in Val d'Europe: Adagio Marne-la-Vallée Val d'Europe and Hôtel l'Élysée Val d'Europe.

-Disney Hotel New York - The Art of Marvel opened on 21 June 2021.

-Disney Nature Resorts
+Resorts

+Located set back from the parks, these resorts specialize in adventurous and aquatic activities.

 Transport

 A large railway station, Marne-la-Vallée–Chessy, is located between the theme parks and Disney Village.
-It opened on 1 April 1992 and is notably served by regional express line RER A which provides a direct connection with the centre of Paris and for further connections, direct to Paris - Gare de Lyon.
+It opened on 1 April 1992 and is notably served by regional express line RER A which provides a direct connection with the centre of Paris and for further connections, direct to Paris-Gare-de-Lyon.

 The railway station is also served by long-distance high-speed TGV and Ouigo trains offering direct services to many cities across France.
-There are also Eurostar services from and to London St Pancras International until 5 June 2023.
 There are also Thalys services to both Brussels and Amsterdam.

+Eurostar services were introduced between Disneyland Paris and London St Pancras International in 1996.
+These were suspended on 7 June 2023, though Eurostar announced they may be reinstated the following year.
+Customers can still travel from St Pancras to the resort by changing trains at Lille Europe.
+The suspension has been caused by the financial collapse of Eurostar during the COVID-19 pandemic, and further complications with post-Brexit border controls although Eurostar intends to revisits options the following year.

 Free Disney shuttle buses provide transport to all Disney hotels and Les Villages Nature Paris (except Disney Davy Crockett Ranch) and Associated Hotels.
 They are accessed from the Disneyland bus station.